-Biden Supreme Court commission debates court-packing amid liberal backlash to split approach to reform
+Biden Supreme Court commissioners slam 'partisan' framing of draft, allege it is biased aginst court-packing

 BOSTON BOMBER: BARRETT ASKS DOJ LAWYER WHY BIDEN ADMIN WANTS TO REINSTATE DEATH SENTENCE AMID EXECUTION PAUSE

+"The commission has not edited the material and the material should not be understood to represent the commission's views or those of any particular commissioner," Bauer said.
+"To this point and particularly in light of some confusion and uncertainty since the posting of these materials, we refer you to the front page of each of the drafts that have been publicly posted that clearly set forth these points."

+Bauer added that the materials are "not the commission's drafts nor a draft report of the commission."

-The meeting opens at 10 a.m. with discussion of the reason many are calling for court reform.
-Most of the substantive discussion on court-packing is likely to happen between 11:10 a.m. and 12:50 p.m. when the commissioners will deliberate "Membership and Size of the Court," according to the public agenda of the meeting.
+The meeting opened at 10 a.m. with discussion of the reason many are calling for court reform.
+Most of the substantive discussion on court-packing is happening 11:10 a.m. and 12:50 p.m. as the commissioners deliberate "Membership and Size of the Court," according to the public agenda of the meeting.

 "Proponents of Court expansion argue that by adding two or more seats to the Supreme Court, Democratic lawmakers could help restore balance to – and, thus, the legitimacy of – the Court.
 Those who take this perspective also emphasize that a failure to respond to the hardball tactics since 2016 might encourage future aggressive measures in the Senate confirmation process," the discussion materials released Thursday say of court-packing.